Axnjr/SEM7/DeepLearning-RNN.md

 involves predicting the next element in a sequence based on previous elements.
 This is particularly useful in applications like natural language processing (NLP), speech recognition, time series prediction, and music generation.

 # 2. Unfolding computational graphs:
 is a technique used to represent and visualize the structure of computations, especially in the context of recurrent neural networks (RNNs) and time series data.
-By unfolding a computational graph, we can transform a recursive or recurrent computation into a sequence of operations that are easier to analyze and optimize.
+By unfolding a computational graph, we can transform a recursive or recurrent computation into a sequence of operations that are easier to analyze and optimize. (`Computational graphs are a type of graph that can be used to represent mathematical expressions.` This is similar to descriptive language in the case of deep learning models, providing a functional description of the required computation.)

 # 3. Drawbacks of standard neural network
 - Standard neural architecture will not perform well for sequence